skhabiri/skhabiri.github.io/_posts/2020-10-20-Building_A_Subreddit_Recommendation_Engine_Using_Machine_Learning_Techniques.md

 <img src= "../assets/img/post7/post7_postlength_avg.png">

 The above graph shows the average length of posts is not the same in different subreddit categories.
+After filtering the low count subreddit categories we end up with 44 categories and 4400 posts.
+We take a note that in a production setup we need more training data to achieve a reliable nlp model.